AndroxxTraxxon/python-sf-toolkit/docs/source/query.rst

 Counting Records
 -------------

-Execute a COUNT() query to get the total number of matching records:
+Execute a COUNT() query to get the total number of matching records without retrieving all records:

 .. code-block:: python